com-480-data-visualization/datavis-project-2022-datagang/README.md

 For the overall website, we will need tools such as HTML and CSS.
 Interactive widgets can be implemented using JavaScript.
 As the main focus of the project is a dataset, D3.js will be an essential tool.
 For our core visualization, we are creating a map; therefore, the maps lecture will be an useful reference.
 The lectures addressing perception colors, interaction, and tabular data could also be of use.

+A preview of the website can be found [here](https://htmlpreview.github.io/?https://github.com/com-480-data-visualization/datavis-project-2022-datagang/blob/master/src/index.html).
+The source code can be found under folder `./src`.

 ## Milestone 3 (4th June, 5pm)